MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/computed-entities-scenarios.md

 ## Computed Entity in other dataflows

-You can also create computed entity in Power Platform dataflows or Customer Insights dataflows.
-It is not called as computed entity in Power Platform dataflows, but it can be created by creating one dataflow, and then the second dataflow by get data from Power Platform dataflows.
+You can also create computed entity in other dataflows.
+It can be created by getting data from a dataflow via the Power Platform dataflow connector.

 ![get data from Power Platform dataflows](media/getdatafromppdataflows.png)

-The whole concept of the computed entity is to have a table persisted in the storage, and other tables sourced from it, so that you can reduce the read from the data source, and share some of the common transformations.
-This can be achieved with getting data from other dataflows in PowerApps portal, or referencing another query in the Power BI dataflows.
+The concept of the computed entity is to have a table persisted in the storage, and other tables sourced from it, so that you can reduce the read from the data source, and share some of the common transformations.
+This can be achieved by getting data from other dataflows via the dataflow connector, or referencing another query in the same dataflow.

 ## Computed Entity with the Transformations or Without?

-Now that you know the computed entity is good for the performance of the data transformation, a good question is that should you be doing any data transformations in the computed entity? or should it be merely a data ingestion from the data source? what are pros and cons?
+Now that you know what computed entities are great for improving performance of the data transformation, a good question to ask is whether transformations should always be deferd to the computed entity or whether they should be applied to the source entity. i.e. should data always be ingested into one entity and then transformed in a computed entity? what are pros and cons?

-### Load data without transform for Text/CSV files
+### Load data without transformation for Text/CSV files

-If the data source does not supports query folding (such as Text/CSV files), then there is little benefit in doing transformation at the time of getting data (inside the computed entity).
-The computed entity can be only getting data from the Text/CSV file without any transformations.
+When a data source does not supports query folding (such as Text/CSV files), there is little benefit applying transformation at the time of getting data the data from the source, especially if data volumes are large.
+The source entity should then just load data from the Text/CSV file without applying any transformations.

-and other entities that are getting data from the computed entity can do the transformation on top of it.
+Then, computed entities can get data from the source entity and perform the transformation on top of the ingested data.

-A computed entity that load raw data from the source even without any transformation can be still helpful, because it reduces the load on the data source.
-Especially on the scenarios that the data source is on a heavy load, this can be very beneficial.
+You might ask what is the value of creating a source entity that only ingests data.
+Such an entity can be still be useful, because if the data from the source is used in more than one entity, it will reduce the load on the data source.
+In addition, data can now be re-used by other people and dataflows.
+Computed entites are especially useful in scenarios that the data volume is large, or when a data source is on-premise data gateway because it reduces the traffic from the gateway and load on datasources behind it.

 ### Doing some of the common transformations for a SQL table

-If your data source supports query folding, then it is good to do some of the transformations even in the computed entity, because the query will be folded to the data source, and only the transformed data will be fetched from it, which is better for performance.
-The set of transformations that you apply in the computed entity can be those which are common between other entities, and can be folded.
+If your data source supports query folding, then it is good to perform some of the transformations in the source entity because the query will be folded to the data source, and only the transformed data will be fetched from it, which improves overall performance.
+The set of transformations that will be common in downstream computed entities should be applies in the source entity, so they can be folded to the source, and other transformations that only apply to downstream entities should be done in computed entities.